69889/uRock/README.md

 To install through here, The Godot Engine needs to be installed first After the engine has been installed, import the files here into the the Godot Engine and the project can then be editted or exported into an executable file

-Alternaively, the already exported file can be found at the uRock/alreadyexported branch
+Alternatively, the already exported file can be found at the uRock/alreadyexported branch